Skip to content

 Not eligible for financial aid.

 Step 3.
-Send your resume, personal statement, and letters of recommendation (if required); and arrange to have your official college transcripts (from each institution you attended) sent to the graduate student admissions office of the home campus to which you applied.
+Send your resume and personal statement; and arrange to have your official college transcripts (from each institution you attended) sent to the graduate student admissions office of the home campus to which you applied.
 Please request electronic transcripts, if this service is offered by your previous school(s), to be sent directly to the admissions email of your chosen home campus.
 Electronic transcripts are usually delivered more quickly than physical copies sent by mail.

 3 Courses.
 9 Credits.
 100% Online.